 - Visa: Visa MUST be organized ahead of time.
-Do this at a capitol city of whatever Southeast Asian country you're in prior or at home.
+Do this at a capital city of whichever Southeast Asian country you're in prior, online through myvietnamvisa.com, or at home.
 Typical cost is $45.
 If paying a stamping fee, pay in US Dollars.
 Paying in anything else, Including VND, results in higher charges

-- Safety rating: Ranked 56 on the Global Peace Index with a score of 1.85 (USA is ranked 97 with a score of 2.038).
-Always agree on a price before ordering food to avoid scams.
-Be careful of bag snatch thieves in the larger cities such as Ho Chi Minh City.
+- Safety rating: Ranked 57 on the Global Peace Index with a score of 1.88 (USA is ranked 128 with a score of 2.40)

 - Climate: Hot and humid year-round.
 Rainy season lasts from May to October

 - Best SIM cards: Viettel or Vinafone - Passport needed, best purchased at the airport or any shop that sells either SIM

 - Modesty Considerations: While allowance is given to tourists, most Vietnamese women dress modestly, sometimes covered from top to toe.
 It shows respect to dress modestly too, and visits to some temples require your shoulders and knees to be covered up

 - Random Useful Tip: Be sure to pay attention to how the culture and cuisine changes from South to North (or vice versa) - you'll see a lot of differences!

 Budget Solo Travelers ($5 - $10): I am happy to report that accommodation in Vietnam is cheap and comfortable, and more and more quality hostels are popping up throughout the country.
 Strong Wi-Fi and free breakfast are provided at most hostels, some even offer free beer at certain hours!
 When I visited Vietnam in 2014, I was very pleased with the quality and cleanliness for the money I paid for most dorms I stayed at, and I am sure things could only get better since then.